fjvieira/sudoku/README.md

 ##### PUT

-Send a PUT request will be understood as a movement.
-A movement consists of a position (row and column), a value and a valid Board ID.
+Send a PUT request in /game/{id} will be understood as a movement.
+A movement consists of a position (row and column), a value and a valid game session ID.

 **Request message Example**

     {
-        "id":"8e0e0839-5f61-481e-8a7f-c28da6be55ea",
         "row": 1,
         "column": 1,
         "value" : 1
     }

 Where:
-- id is the Board ID;
+- id is the game session ID;
 - row is the row position (zero based index);
 - column is the column position (zero based index);